dantasse/ssuiweb2014/p4/project4.md

 ## Turning Your Program In

 This project has the same procedure as Projects 0-3.
 Make sure to include all files that your project requires to run.
-As before, include a README.txt; on this project, be sure to also describe what you did, because with everyone doing different things it might not be obvious at a glance.
+As before, include a README.txt; on this project, be sure to also describe what you did.
+Also, be sure to cite every library you use, including libraries that you've built yourself previously (if applicable).

 Because there's a server portion, you have a few options: